nicklockwood/layout/README.md

 }
 ```

-Unlike `LayoutViewController`,  `LayoutLoading` provides no Red Box error console or reloading keyboard shortcuts, and because it is a protocol rather than a base class, it can be applied on top of any existing `UIView` or `UIViewController` base class that you require.
+Unlike `LayoutViewController`,  `LayoutLoading` provides no Red Box error console or keyboard shortcuts for reloading, and because it is a protocol rather than a base class, it can be applied on top of any existing `UIView` or `UIViewController` base class that you require.

 The default implementation of `LayoutLoading` will bubble errors up the responder chain to the first view or view controller that handles them.
-If the `LayoutLoading` view or view controller is placed inside a root `LayoutViewController`, it will therefore gain all the same debugging benefits as using a `LayoutViewController` base class.
+If the `LayoutLoading` view or view controller is placed inside a root `LayoutViewController`, it will therefore gain all the same debugging features as if it was using a `LayoutViewController` base class.

 ## Manual Integration